nimh-sfim/rtcog/docs/source/transcribe.rst

 Transcribing
 ============

-To transcribe the hit audio files, you first need to create a basic virtual environment due to some issues using the one that comes with this software.
+To transcribe the audio files recorded from the participant, you first need to create a basic virtual environment due to some issues using the one that comes with this software.

 .. code:: bash